 Las Maracas Mexican: When we first arrived in Ocean Shores, this was our first stop.
 It is one of the few Mexican restaurants in town, and offers their own selection of local seafood as well!

 Here, they serve free chips and salsa and give you huge portions.
 We all took a box home and ate leftovers for at least one more meal!

 Oyhut Bay Bistro: Settled in a new neighborhood development, Oyhut Bay Bistro had an incredible menu and impressive upstairs bar.

 This place is meant to be for a nice meal out, but luckily we came during happy hour so we got really good burgers and tuna bowls for CHEAP!

 Ocean Beach Roasters: We went to this place a few times to edit photos and work on our computers.
 They serve incredible brunch, coffee, and pastries – you’ll want to stay here all day (and we almost did too, sorry Josh!).

-Have you ever been to Ocean Shores?
-What was your favorite part of the town?
+Have you ever been to this part of the Washington Coast?
+What are some of your favorite things to do in Ocean Shores?
 Tell us in the comments below!